 All section references are to the Health and Safety Code unless otherwise stated.

-GENERAL INFORMATION, AND APPLICABILITY
+General Information, and Applicability

 This document describes the procedure for evaluating and certifying Phase I and Phase II vapor recovery systems, and components, used at Gasoline Dispensing Facilities (GDF) with Underground Storage Tanks (UST).
 A CARB Executive Order certifying the system shall be issued only after all of the applicable certification requirements have been successfully completed.

 This Certification Procedure, CP-201, is adopted pursuant to Section 41954 of the California Health and Safety Code (CH&SC) and is applicable to vapor recovery systems installed at gasoline dispensing facilities using underground storage tanks for controlling gasoline vapors emitted during the fueling of storage tanks (Phase I) and the refueling of vehicle fuel tanks (Phase II).
 Vapor recovery systems are complete systems and shall include all associated dispensers, piping, nozzles, couplers, processing units, underground tanks and any other equipment or components necessary for the control of gasoline vapors during Phase I or Phase II refueling operations at GDF.